 Field Ready is laying the groundwork for a strong localized response to future disasters by recruiting and training local engineers in humanitarian response and making.
 Field Ready is also mapping and engaging with local manufacturers that include a variety of sectors - from high-tech plastics factories to metalwork, molding and casting, woodwork and traditional handicrafts industries.

-As part of this work, Field Ready has partnered with several local manufacturers to build the capability to meet demand for urgently needed items.
-These items include hand-washing stations, buckets, foot operated taps, latrine slabs and structures.
+As part of this work, Field Ready has partnered with several local manufacturers to build the capability to meet the demand for urgently needed items.
+These items include hand-washing stations, buckets, foot-operated taps, latrine slabs and structures.
 All made locally.

 Field Ready is leading the way in collaborating with communities, local businesses, government and the development agencies so that aid can be made where and when it's needed across the South Pacific.